-- Ι. Applications for development that risks negatively impacting on the quality of the environment through:
+- I. Applications for development that risks negatively impacting on the quality of the environment through:

-- air pollution; a.
+- a. air pollution;

-- b. noise nuisance:
+- b. noise nuisance;

 - c. odour nuisance;

-- light pollution and nuisance; d.
+- d. light pollution and nuisance;

-- land and soil contamination; е.
+- e. land and soil contamination;

-- water pollution; and f.
+- f. water pollution; and

-- other forms of pollution and nuisance,
+- g. other forms of pollution and nuisance,